 How Do My Employees Claim the EIC?
-Eligible employees claim the EIC on their 1998 tax returns.
-The 1998 income tax return instructions explain in detail how to claim the EIC.
+Eligible employees claim the EIC on their 2000 tax returns.

 How Do My Employees Get Advance EIC Payments?
-Eligible employees who have a qualifying child can get part of the credit with their pay during the year by giving you a completed Form W-5, Earned Income Credit Advance Payment Certificate.
+Eligible employees who have a qualifying child can get part of the credit with their pay during the year by giving you a completed Form W-5.
 You must include advance EIC payments with wages paid to these employees.
 For details, including tables that show you how to figure the amount to add to the employee's net pay, see Pub.
 15, Employer's Tax Guide